-1) Letter of Intent (Required): Send to nasa@uky.edu by 5:00 pm ET, Monday, November 6, 2023
+Letter of Intent (Required): Send to nasa@uky.edu by Thursday, October 24, 2024

-The Letter of Intent should summarize in one page: the research topic and 3-year scope of work, brief description of alignment with NASA including Mission Directorate or Center, existing NASA partnerships, and potential for additional research collaboration with NASA, industry and other research institutions.
+1) The Letter of Intent should summarize in one page: the research topic and 3-year scope of work, brief description of alignment with NASA including Mission Directorate or Center, existing NASA partnerships, and potential for additional research collaboration with NASA, industry and other research institutions.

-Include on a separate page complete contact information (name, title, address, phone, email) for each of the following: PI and their Authorized Organizational Representative (AOR) for Sponsored Projects.
+2) Include on a separate page complete contact information (name, title, address, phone, email) for each of the following: PI and their Authorized Organizational Representative (AOR) for Sponsored Projects.
 Please also include a list of potential NASA collaborators with description of their prospective role.

-The LOI should show evidence of well-developed research goals, strong potential for NASA partnership and alignment with NASA KY program objectives.
+The LOI should show evidence of well-developed research goals, strong potential for NASA partnership and alignment with NASA research topics and KY program objectives.

-2) Pre-Proposal: Submit online at nasa.engr.uky.edu by 5:00 pm ET, Wednesday, November 15, 2023
+Pre-Proposal: Submit online at nasa.engr.uky.edu by Thursday, November 7, 2024